What Is Ardor?

 Ardor is the latest in the growing field of contenders for blockchain as a service (BaaS) providers.
-Ardor provides the blockchain infrastructure for businesses and institutions to leverage the strengths of blockchain technology without having to invest in developing custom blockchain solutions.
-Instead, Ardor offers a main chain that handles blockchain security and decentralization plus customizable child chains that come ready to use, right out of the box, for various business applications.
+It provides the blockchain infrastructure for businesses and institutions to leverage the strengths of blockchain technology without having to invest in developing custom blockchain solutions.
+Instead, Ardor offers a main chain that handles blockchain security and decentralization.
+It provides customizable child chains that come ready to use, out of the box, for various business applications.

-The developers of Ardor are the same company behind the open source Nxt project that also aimed to democratize access to blockchain technology.
+The developers of Ardor are the same company behind the open source Nxt project.
 Ardor goes beyond Nxt to solve critical issues of blockchain bloat, scalability, and customization.
-Since launching its testnet, Ardor has risen to the top 30 cryptocurrencies worldwide.

-This article will take a detailed look at Ardor, its foundations in Nxt, and its first child chain project Ignis.
-While the project holds a lot of potential for driving blockchain as a service to new levels of usability and accessibility, its success will likely depend on the amount of traction the development team can generate for early applications.
-Nxt has struggled to gain the widespread usership the developers had hoped for, outside of some significant examples like BNP Paribas and Accenture, and Ardor presents a turning point for the development team to generate excitement.
+First, we should take a detailed look at Ardor, its foundations in Nxt, and its first child chain project Ignis.
+While the project holds a lot of potential for driving blockchain as a service to new levels of usability and accessibility, its success likely depends on the amount of traction the development team can generate for early applications.
+Nxt has struggled to gain the widespread adoption the developers had hoped for, outside of some significant examples like BNP Paribas and Accenture, and Ardor presents a turning point for the development team to generate excitement.

 To Understand Ardor, You Need to Know About Nxt

 Before we dive into what makes Ardor unique, it’s worth looking at the Nxt platform and its origins.
 Ardor has gained the nickname of “Nxt 2.0” since it relies so heavily on the Nxt core programming.
 In fact, Ardor will contain nearly all the features of Nxt plus additional advanced capabilities.